lawal2345/child-mental-health-screener/README.md

 If you use this tool or approach in your research, please reference:

 > Lawal, J. (2025).
-Child Mental Health Screening Tool: Responsible AI for Early Identification.PhD Application Portfolio, University of Cambridge, Department of Psychiatry.
+Child Mental Health Screening Tool: Responsible AI for Early Identification.

-*Developed for the NIHR HealthTech Research Centre PhD Studentship Application*